null Skip to Content

 Paneling today incorporates veneers of traditional wood types, as well as interesting woods such as mahogany, teak, ebony and zebrawood.
 Panel sizes can vary from 4 x 8 to 2 x 4, depending on the look you want to achieve.

 Raised or beveled panels, which have a three-dimensional look, add a touch of formality to any room.
 You can have panels installed vertically or, for a more on-trend look, horizontally.
-Shiplap is one of the most popular types of interior horizontal paneling right now.
+Shiplap wall panels, a popular iteration of beveled panels where the planks are flush, are one of the most popular types of interior horizontal paneling right now.

-Paneling can also be installed in other configurations, such as diagonal or herringbone patterns, particularly when using planks rather than wider panels.
+Paneling can also be installed in other configurations, such as diagonal or herringbone panel patterns, particularly when using planks rather than wider panels.
+Or to avoid that installation manipulation process, you can simply opt for pre-designed herringbone faux brick wall panels.
 Paneling pieces do not have to be flush with each other.
 Some current installation methods feature spaces in between panels for an updated style.

-Reclaimed wood is another paneling look that is currently popular in today’s homes.
+Reclaimed beveled wood panels are another paneling look that is currently popular in today’s homes.
 This type of panel has a lived-in, weathered look and is perfect for an accent wall.
 Other popular styles of paneling we haven’t yet mentioned include beadboard, tongue-and-groove, flat paneling and board-and-batten.
-Paneling is not limited to wood and faux wood.
-Today’s styles also incorporate faux brick, stone, rock and even fabric.
+Plus, paneling is not just limited to wood and faux wood panels.
+Today’s styles also incorporate faux brick panels, stone panels, rock panels, and even fabric panels.

 Wainscoting